thoughtspile/banditstash/README.md

 - __Familiar API:__ no trickery, just good old getItem / setItem with stricter types.
 - __Custom storage:__ not limited to local / sessionStorage.

+__Beware!__ This is an early version of the package.
+API might change, bugs might exist.

 ## Install

 ```sh